ysaakpr/panka/docs/GETTING_STARTED_GUIDE.md

 ### What You Have Now

-- ✅ Deployer CLI on your machine
+- ✅ Panka CLI on your machine
 - ✅ Stack configuration in Git
 - ✅ Automated deployments
 - ✅ State management (S3)